-The study site contains part of the 1850s course of Cottage Creek, as well as, the 1850s water line from Throsby Creek.
+The study site contains part of the 1850s course of Cottage Creek, as well as the 1850s water line from Throsby Creek.
 These are two examples of a human wrought change in the natural topography of the local area.
-No other features are known, from historical sources, to have been present in this area until it was reclaimed in 1913-1916.
-Therefore, there is no evidence to suggest these natural features have been removed and based on nineteenth and twentieth century land reclamation activities it is likely they have been buried by fill and therefore have a moderate archaeological potential.
+No other features are known from historical sources to have been present in this area until it was reclaimed in 1913-1916.
+Therefore, there is no evidence to suggest these natural features have been removed and based on nineteenth and twentieth century land reclamation activities, it is likely they have been buried by fill and therefore hold moderate archaeological potential.
 The original course of Cottage Creek will have been greatly disturbed by its canalisation in 1896; however, it could still remain in remnant form.
 As the current development will reach a depth of 8.0 metres, it is possible that these natural features will become evident during excavation.
 Indicators will include the discovery of natural soil horizons, an increase in clean silt and sand and a decrease in European artefacts beneath the nineteenth and twentieth century reclamation fills.

 There was some dry land originally on the study site, although more was created from the filling of this land between 1913 and 1916.
-Relics from this process are likely to include, as well as fill, temporary retaining walls and items deposited as part of that fill.59
+Archaeological remains from this process are likely to include, as well as fill, temporary retaining walls and items deposited as part of that fill.60

-There stands an undefined potential in these areas of finding unexpected relics in an unknown condition that may have been buried during reclamation.
+There stands unknown potential in these areas to reveal unexpected material in an unknown condition that may have been buried during reclamation.
 These may be minor, such as sea walls, or major, such as disused boats or vessels.
 There may be evidence of wharves or jetties that are not known from the documentary sources, and there may be areas where artefacts have been deposited on the creek bed.
 A huge amount of fill has been deposited in order to make dry land in this area.
-On the neighbouring site to the west, an abandoned paddle steamer and two rough
+On the neighbouring site to the west, an abandoned paddle steamer and two rough retaining walls were found within the fill.61 Although the presence of one of these walls was indicated within the documentary evidence, the other two features were not known.
+The presence of such features is equally likely on the present study site.

-57 AMAC Group (August 2006), 61.
+58 AMAC Group (August 2006), p.
+61.

-58 AMAC Group (November 2005) Honeysuckle Foreshore Development, Honeysuckle Drive, Newcastle NSW.
+59 AMAC Group (November 2005) Honeysuckle Foreshore Development, Honeysuckle Drive, Newcastle NSW.

-59 AMAC Group (September 2009), 190
+60 AMAC Group (September 2009), p.
+190